Collective rest is more than a break. It's a reset.

 FAQs

-• BREAKWEEK is one-week of paid time-off, taking place at the same time for all employees, and implemented between the months of August ‘24 - February ’25.
-The week cannot be scheduled during Jewish holidays or the week between Christmas and New Years.
+BREAKWEEK is one-week of paid time-off, taking place at the same time for all employees, and implemented between the months of March - November, 2026.
+The week cannot be scheduled during Jewish holidays.

-In our pilot phase, BREAKWEEK is built for organizations that have the ability to close for all employees at the same time.
-If that is not possible for your organization, we encourage you to still explore the concept and consider implementing the idea on your own terms - maybe even in a rotation-style implementation (ie: teams switch off weeks).
+The BREAKWEEK grant is built for organizations that have the ability to close for all employees at the same time.
+If that is not possible for your organization, we encourage you to still explore the concept and consider implementing the idea on your own terms - maybe even in a rotation-style implementation (ie: teams switch off weeks). -

-• R&R supports organizations who utilize the Jewish holidays and the week between Christmas and New Years as time to disconnect for their teams.
+R&R supports organizations who utilize the Jewish holidays as time to disconnect for their teams.
 The BREAKWEEK experiment is attempting to ‘break’ with any current norms and encouraging organizations who are ready to disconnect and pause to do so during times of the year that are not necessarily as pressurized for the Jewish community and/or for its staff members.
 The goal is to democratize access to rest and level the playing field.
 Meaning, some staff members who have Jewish communal responsibilities may have a difficult time disconnecting during the holidays.
-In the same vein, staff members with children may also have a difficult time resting during peak secular holiday season/end of year with kids out of school.
-We provided a long window of Aug-Feb to help organizations think as creatively as possible for their own teams’ needs.
+We provided a long window of March - November to help organizations think as creatively as possible for their own teams’ needs.

 OUT OF OFFICE: I'M RESTING